Refusing One Breast - Breast Preference

 "Thank you so much for this article.
 It has put my mind at ease, made things a lot clearer, and given me the boost I needed to carry on breastfeeding.
 I was so close to giving up - it has been a struggle."

-Breastfeeding from Only One Breast - Keep Going!
+Breastfeeding from Only One Breast - by Laura

 "I just wanted to say this article was very helpful, and I wished I'd seen it earlier.